 Being uncertain is a good thing

-But the practice becomes easier once we realise that instead of feeling shame by not knowing something, we find freedom.
+But the practice becomes easier once we realize that instead of feeling shame by not knowing something, we find freedom.
 Instead of a fixed, rigid mind operated by a set of preconceived ideas, our uncertain mind is curious, interested, reflective and malleable.
 And by approaching life, and the people we encounter within it, with genuine uncertainty, we can experience it, and them, as they truly are, at that moment.

 Our response to life’s events becomes calm, non-judgmental, and entirely considered.